ubikapps/mARsquerade/README.md

 WARNING: device may get hot when running this app.
 I am not responsible for your Google Cardboard or face catching fire.

-Android devices that support a decent square preview size like the Nexus 5X will get a distorted camera preview.
+Android devices that don't support a decent square preview size like the Nexus 5X will get a distorted camera preview.